Owen-Mearns/cs375GOMAS/README.md

 To get the project up and running go into the route directroy and run npm install
 To create your database and table, run the command psql --username USERNAME -f setup.sql, replacing your use name with your postgres user.

+YOU MAY HAVE TO RUN:
+npm install function-bind
+It has been popping up a quarter of the time during testing.

 ALSO create an env.json file in the root directory that has